3 observations after Harris' stellar night helps shorthanded Sixers top Raptors

 Harris’ fourth three-pointer knotted the game at 54-all late in the second quarter.
 He then gave his team the lead when the Sixers ran an early-season favorite action for Harris, having him bring the ball up and use a Maxey back screen out of a Horns set.
 Here’s what it looked like when the Sixers hosted the Trail Blazers:

-On Friday night, the action got Harris a favorable switch on Raptors point guard Dennis Schroder and Embiid hit him inside for an and-one layup.
+On Friday night, the action initially appeared to get Harris a favorable switch against Raptors point guard Dennis Schroder.
+Toronto belatedly tried to fix that issue, but Embiid hit Harris inside for an and-one layup.

 The Sixers entered halftime with a three-point edge and Harris’ stat line was sparkling: 24 points, seven rebounds and five assists.